opensensorhub/project-scira/docs/index.md

 Initially, we have added US stream gage data to the SCIRA OSH Cloud and will continue to add additional sensor systems and processing.

-The UserName = “user” and password = “user@SCIRA”.

 ## Sample requests
 ### Stream gage height
 A sample of the stream gage height measurements can be accessed as JSON using the **GetResult** request: